Skip to content

 QatarUnited Arab Emirates

-Israeli authorities barred Muslim worshippers from al-Aqsa for Eid al-Fitr prayers — the first such closure since 1967, according to The National.
-Police used tear gas and stun grenades against hundreds of worshippers gathered in streets around the Old City.
+Israeli authorities barred Muslim worshippers from al-Aqsa Mosque for Eid al-Fitr prayers, the first such closure since 1967.
+Police used tear gas and stun grenades against hundreds gathered in Jerusalem's Old City streets.

 Sources:Al Jazeera·The National